QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 However, when P is relatively small, the coverage interval after random network simulation is larger.

-I think this result may be caused by the fact that small-world networks have the characteristics of high clustering coefficient and short average path length, which may lead to rapid local propagation of information and rapid reach to other parts of the network.
+We think this result may be caused by the fact that small-world networks have the characteristics of high clustering coefficient and short average path length, which may lead to rapid local propagation of information and rapid reach to other parts of the network.
 In contrast, the connections of random networks are